Saundra Brown Armstrong: Federal judicial service

 On April 25, 1991, Armstrong was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of California vacated by William Austin Ingram.
-She was confirmed by the United States Senate on June 14, 1991, and received her commission on June 18, 1991.
+She was confirmed by the United States Senate on June 14, 1991, and received her commission on June 18, 1991, becoming the first Black woman judge of the Northern District of California.
 She earned a Master of Divinity (M.Div.) from the Pacific School of Religion in 2012 and she assumed senior status on March 23, 2012.